makerdao/community/governance/polls/MIP9 Community Greenlight Poll - RAI - September 6, 2021.md

 ## Review

-This poll asks whether the asset RARE (SuperRare) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).
+This poll asks whether the asset RAI (Rai Reflex Index) should be prioritized for inclusion in the Maker Protocol by the [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state).

-Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/rare-collateral-onboarding-application-mip6/9944) to inform your position before voting.
+Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/rai-rai-collateral-onboarding-application-mip6/9802) to inform your position before voting.

 ## Outcomes

 **Regardless of the winning option the following actions will be taken at the conclusion of this poll:**
-* The 'greenlight score' will be calculated for RARE (SuperRare) using the formula `Score = 'Yes' Votes - 'No' Votes`
+* The 'greenlight score' will be calculated for RAI (Rai Reflex Index) using the formula `Score = 'Yes' Votes - 'No' Votes`
-* The 'greenlight score' for RARE (SuperRare) will be added to the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Governance Facilitators.
+* The 'greenlight score' for RAI (Rai Reflex Index) will be added to the [Collateral Prioritisation Sheet](https://docs.google.com/spreadsheets/d/1IX9e2fyfz7djtDMKn5gMyGsyFxHoY75GncMbAjnSXrM/edit#gid=0) by the Governance Facilitators.
 * The [Core Units](https://mips.makerdao.com/mips/details/MIP38#mip38c2-core-unit-state) will use the Collateral Prioritisation Sheet to direct their work on onboarding new collateral types.

 ---